Uğur Mumcu: JITEM hypothesis

 A confidential forensic report, dated 29 January 1993, was prepared by the chief of the Criminal Police Laboratory, Muhittin Kaya.
-It wrote that the plastic explosive weighed approximately 2.5 kg and contained RDX, as used in C-4s.
-However, it contradicted itself in explaining its origin, saying Czechoslovakia in the body, and the United States in the appendix.
+It wrote that the plastic explosive weighed approximately 2.5 kg and contained RDX as used in C4.
+However, it contradicted itself in explaining its origin, saying Czechoslovakia in the body and the United States in the appendix.

 MOSSAD hypothesis

 Uğur Mumcu's brother, Ceyhan Mumcu, finds the evidence for the JITEM/Ergenekon allegations weak.
 He suspects Israel's involvement since it supported Barzani and Talabani in the Gulf War.
 Israel's ambassador to Turkey had repeatedly requested to have lunch with Uğur, the only journalist to write about the dealings.
 Uğur agreed on the condition that he be allowed to bring a witness.
 The ambassador rejected the offer, and Mumcu died shortly thereafter.

 Ceyhan Mumcu said his suspicions were supported by evidence uncovered in the Ergenekon investigation.
 A report seized from retired General Veli Küçük, dated 2 February 1993 and purportedly emanating from the MİT, says that the CIA and Israel's OADNA were involved.